metauni/metauni.github.io/anythingatall/index.md

     Everything, Ouroboric
 ---

 Two important parts of the metauni community are sharing ideas (benefits the audience) and practicing the act of communicating ideas (benefits the speaker).
-This seminar a **Welcome Mat** for new speakers and new audience members.
+This seminar is for everyone, and especially for new speakers and new audience members.
 To speak you *do not* have to be an expert at giving talks, and talks should mostly be “no prerequisites”.

 If you’re thinking “I know about this topic and I want a reason to engage with it seriously and an opportunity to practicing presenting/explaining, but I don’t really know who would be interested enough to attend and I’m not very confident in my presentation skills” then you do it at this seminar.